Gene Austin: Early life

-Austin was born as Lemeul Eugene Lucas in Gainesville, Texas (north of Dallas), to Nova Lucas (died 1943) and the former Serena Belle Harrell (died 1956).
+Austin was born as Lemeul Eugene Lucas in Gainesville, Texas (north of Dallas), to Nova Lucas and the former Serena Belle Harrell.
 He took the name Gene Austin from his stepfather Jim Austin, a blacksmith.
 Austin grew up in Minden, Louisiana.
 In Minden, he learned to play piano and guitar.
 He ran away from home at 15.
 He attended a vaudeville act in Houston, Texas, where the audience was allowed to come to the stage and sing.
 On a dare from his friends, Austin took the stage and sang for the first time since singing as a Southern Baptist choir boy.
 The audience response was overwhelming, and the vaudeville company immediately offered him a billed spot on its ticket.

 Austin joined the U.S. Army at the age of 15 in hopes of being dispatched to Europe to fight in World War I. He was stationed in New Orleans, where he played the piano at night in the city's notorious vice district.
-His familiarity with horses from helping his stepfather in his blacksmithing business prompted the Army to assign Austin to the cavalry and send him to Mexico with General John Pershing's Pancho Villa Expedition, for which he was awarded the Mexican Service Medal.
+His familiarity with horses from helping his stepfather in his blacksmithing business prompted the Army to assign Austin to the cavalry and send him to Mexico with Major General John J. Pershing's Pancho Villa Expedition, for which he was awarded the Mexican Service Medal.
 He later served in France in World War I.

 On returning to the United States in 1919, Austin settled in Baltimore, Maryland, where he briefly studied dentistry and law.
 Soon, he was playing piano and singing in local taverns.
 He started writing songs and formed a vaudeville act with Roy Bergere, with whom he wrote "How Come You Do Me Like You Do".
 The act ended when Bergere married.
 Austin worked briefly in a club owned by Lou Clayton, who later was a part of the famous vaudeville team Clayton, Jackson and Durante.